Federal Foreign Operations of U.S. Corporations

 Historical Past-Year Versions of Federal 1120 (Schedule N)

-We have a total of eight past-year versions of 1120 (Schedule N) in the TaxFormFinder archives, including for the previous tax year.
+We have a total of twelve past-year versions of 1120 (Schedule N) in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here: